We stay involved!

 Veterans Community Project

-Kansas City Athenaeum donated $10,000 in January to the Veterans Community Project.
-This donation continues our participation in Team 49 for a third year of sponsoring one of the 49 tiny homes in the VCP village in Kansas City.
-Our support covers the costs of a veteran's case management, health care, furnishings, utilities and household goods for one year.
-The Veterans Community Project helps veterans transition toward financial stability, independence, and permanent housing.
+Kansas City Athenaeum has donated $10,000 to the Veterans Community Project, continuing our support for a fourth year in sponsoring one of the 49 tiny homes in the VCP Village in Kansas City.
+Our donation covers the costs of a veteran's case management, health care, furnishings, utilities and household goods for one year.
+The Veterans Community Project offers veterans a safe haven to transition toward financial stability, independence, and permanent housing.

 National WWI Museum